cdrummey216/whoami/README.md

 * **I am (alive) = I am (the one who asked) * 1** //~I am = ~I am, both acknowledge that at minimum I am
 * x = y/k (see next line)
 * **I am (the one who asked) = I am (alive)/1** //~I am = ~I am, both acknowledge that at minimum I am
-* The above shows that in identity[1] is the first time ϕ can be calculated based on available datapoints.
-First time that "I" is percieved and defined within ϕ.
+* The above shows that in identity[1] is the first time ϕ can be calculated based on available datapoints. it is the first time that "I" is percieved and defined within ϕ.

 I am. //1 = ϕ - 1/ϕ

+* the above "I am" equation can be understood in terms of the following:
+* "I am" has the meaning that "I am a singluar entity in reality"
+* Sense of self (ϕ) without (-) self-definition (1/ϕ) is oneness (or the value of the self is 1 when self-definition is removed).
-*note: the self can be used to calculate its own existence. the irrational number ϕ can be used to calculate a real number, 1
+* note: the irrational number ϕ can be used to calculate a real number, 1

 # Value of Variable Answers a, b in the Golden Ratio